BoringZheng/Boring-Financial/README.md

 ### 1. Via Obsidian

 To use this project, you need obsidian, file sync(or you can copy the file every time) on your computer.
+This method is designed for those who have some code skills to make their own vision page.
+If you just want a basic pdf report, move to the second deploy method.

-First, you should download your wechat or alipay bills in folder input.
+First, you should download your Wechat or Alipay bills in folder input.
 And notice that, you should delete the head in the xlsx or csv, the table's first row should be 交易时间 etc.

 Then, you could open category_map.csv in your vscode and change your own category.
 Notice that, don't open it with wps or microsoft office.